 Looking to put together a team that will consistently deliver quality projects?
 Effective teams are essential to the success of any project.

-A great team is essential to any successful project, it can overcome any obstacle and deliver a project on time and on budget.
-But not all teams are created equal.
+A great team is essential to any successful project, it can overcome any obstacle and deliver a project on time and on budget, but not all teams are created equal.
+For most teams, you will need to motivate and prepare them for the day or week.
 So, what makes a project team effective?

 In this blog post, we will explore five essential characteristics of effective teams and discuss tips for building one that consistently delivers and takes ownership.